 You are not required to buy books, as educational materials are included in the cost of the course.
 Books and tapes are also available for reference and on loan, free of charge in our Learning Centre.
 You may however, wish to buy a dictionary or other reference books.
 There are additional costs for required course books for students taking the IELTS and the University of Cambridge examination courses.

-Studio Cambridge is a founder member of EnglishUK; - accredited by the British Council; a member of IALC (International Association of Language Centres); accredited and inspected by the Independent Schools Inspectorate (ISI).
+Studio Cambridge is a founder member of EnglishUK, accredited by the British Council and a member of IALC (International Association of Language Centres).

 On average, Studio Cambridge has some 200 adult students present at any one time between September and June, and 400 in July and August.
 This is the optimum size.
 It is big enough to allow us to provide a wide range of academic programmes at all levels and a varied choice of social activities, and small enough that we can give you the personal attention you deserve.